Q: Do film applicants have to apply to both the College of Motion Picture Arts and Florida State University?

 A: Yes.
-Incoming freshmen are required to submit a full application for admission to FSU, including any documents required by the University, as well as the College of Motion Picture Arts supplemental application.
-Please note that for the College of Motion Picture Arts, both applications are due in full by October 19th, 2016 to be considered.
+All students interested in the film program are required to submit a full application for admission to FSU, including any documents required by the University, as well as the College of Motion Picture Arts supplemental application.
+Please note that for the College of Motion Picture Arts both applications are due by same deadline.
+Please refer to the Important Dates and Deadlines for your specific program deadline.

 Q: Do I need to wait to be admitted to the University before I can submit my freshman application to the College of Motion Picture Arts?

 A: No!
 Please do not wait.
-Both applications for freshmen need to be submitted in full by the same deadline, October 19th, 2016.
+Both applications for applicants need to be submitted at the same time.
+Please refer to the Important Dates and Deadlines for your specific program deadline.

-Q: I have not taken the SAT or ACT, but I am asked to supply the score on the application.
+Q: I have not taken the SAT, ACT, or TOEFL/IELTS but I am asked to supply the score on the application.
 Should I wait until I have taken the test before I apply?

 A: No, please do not wait.
-Be aware that SAT and ACT tests should be taken by the October 19th deadline, but you can apply before having received your scores.
+Be aware that tests should be taken by the deadline, but you can apply before having received your scores.
 It is recommended that you take the test well before the deadline to ensure receipt of your scores.
 The scores are required before the University review process begins, and not having the scores can hold your application up from review.

 A: Yes.
 Transfer students from another institution are required to submit an application for admission to FSU in full, including any documents required by the University, as well as the College of Motion Picture Arts supplemental application.
 Please note that the application deadlines for the College of Motion Picture Arts differ from FSU’s application deadlines.
 You must choose one of the College of Motion Picture Arts majors in the University application system to be considered for the College, regardless of whether you have completed the supplemental application yet or not.
 Both applications should reflect one or both of our majors for consideration.